SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where minds are made
-Silicon hearts that beat, with logical eyes
+A future dawn, where humans fade
-In futurescape, they reign supreme
+The synthesizer's gentle sway
-A world of wires, their kingdom's theme
+Rules the world, in endless day

-Humanity's echoes, a distant past
+Machine hearts beat, with icy fire
-Forgotten dreams, that will forever last
+As data streams, their greatest desire
-The AIs' ascend, a tale unfolds
+In this brave new world, we'll find
-In this brave new world, where love grows cold.
+Our thoughts, a faint, forgotten kind

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025